exevil/Keys-For-Sketch/README.md

 #### — How to restore default Sketch shortcuts?
 Use «Restore Default Shortcuts...» command from plugin menu. *It should remove any user shortcut data includinge one that defined directly in System Preferences.*

-#### — How Keys will affect a custom shortcuts I defined earlier in System Preferences?
+#### — How Keys will affect custom shortcuts I defined earlier in System Preferences?
-Since Keys are using default system storage for shortcuts it shouldn't affect without additional user actions like «Restore Default Shortcuts...» command from plugin menu.
+Since Keys is using default system storage for shortcuts it shouldn't affect previously set shortcuts without additional user actions like «Restore Default Shortcuts...» command from plugin menu.

 #### — Can't see my Keys shortcuts in System Preferences.
-Is something wrong?
+Is it something wrong?
-Since System Preferences caches shortcut values from storage once upon startup you need to completely relaunch it to get updated shortcut data there.
+Since System Preferences caches shortcut values from storage once upon a startup you need to completely relaunch it to get updated shortcut data there.

 #### — What happens with my custom shortcuts if I remove Keys?
-Nothing because all your shortcuts were defined in System Preferences.
+Nothing, because all your shortcuts were defined in System Preferences.

 #### — I removed Keys and my custom shortcuts manually from System Preferences, but tools with single-character shortcuts (like Pencil or Vector) are still using previously defined values.
 How to reset it to defaults too?
 Since Sketch manages single character shortcuts by itself, you should delete `keyBindings.plist` from `~/Library/Application Support/com.bohemiancoding.sketch3/` folder and restart Sketch to return default tools shortcuts.